peteraritchie/ResfulPutPost/README.md

 # ResfulPutPost

-A reference implementation that implements standard GET and POST implementations for resources and asynchronous requests.
+A reference implementation that implements standard PUT, POST, and GET implementations for resources and asynchronous requests.